 The drawers were beat up too.
 One drawer edge was eaten away…..or something.

-We built up the edge with wood filler, going through the process a couple of times, sanding the filler smooth each time.
+We built up the damaged edge of the drawer with wood filler, going through the process a couple of times, sanding the filler until it was smooth each time.

-There was red permanent maker in places and someone named “Brooklyn” had etched her name to the drawer fronts in several places.
+There was red permanent maker on the drawer fronts and someone named “Brooklyn” had etched her name in several places on the drawers.

 A quick sanding took care of the marker and the etching.

-One of the steps in prepping furniture includes covering the hardware screw holes with painters tape in the inside of the drawers.
+One of the steps in prepping furniture includes covering the hardware screw holes with painter's tape on the inside of the drawers.
 I hate for paint to seep into the drawers and it will if you don’t tape those holes off.
 That’s your paint tip for the day…..you’re welcome.

-To give the chest a more updated look I decided on a combination of original hardware and round wood knobs.
-I spray painted all the hardware with Krylon Modern White.
-I first painted the hardware a soft gray.
-I put the hardware on the chest and I didn't like it.
-I removed it once again and spray painted it with the Krylon.
+To give the chest a more updated look I decided on a combination of the original hardware and some new round wood knobs.
+I first painted the hardware and knobs a soft gray.
+When I put the hardware on the chest, I didn't like it.
+I removed the hardware and knobs once again and spray painted them with Krylon Modern White.
 Sometimes you just have to do the extra work.

 And that was it.
 This is a basic painted furniture makeover.
 Paint for the chest and spray paint for the hardware.
 No distressing, aging, priming, sealing, etc. Just paint.